 Yes, face masks cause acne, but fortunately, there are many simple steps you can follow and plenty of treatments available to approach this particular concern.

-But let’s start by calling maskne by their true name.
+But let’s start by calling maskne by its true name, acne mechanica!

 What Is Acne Mechanica?